By: Louise Fayet & Nori Evoy

 Chef Francisco's inspired and at times playful menu goes hand in hand with impeccable presentation and execution.
 It is rounded out by CuisinArt's familiar excellent service, and one of the most elegant dinner settings in Anguilla.
 All elements combine to create a dining experience that redefines "signature restaurant" status.

-Hours: Santorini is open dinner.
+Hours: Santorini is open for dinner.
+Closed Monday.

 Directions: Santorini is set at CuisinArt's Golf Club.